 Why Is It Dangerous?

 Lead ingestion poses a serious health risk to adults and especially children.
 Consuming lead causes irreversible neurological and development damage, and can lead to lead poisoning.
-This is a chronic illness that can lead to learning, behavoiral, and developmental issues.
+This is a chronic illness that can lead to learning, behavioral, and developmental issues.
 It can also cause severe damage to the immune system, bones, and teeth.

 How Do I Remove Lead from My Drinking Water?

 Test Your Water - Before you buy a water filter, it is best to test your water supply to see what is in it.
-The utility company will provide a contamination report on your water supply, but because the water can get absorb contaminates after it leave the water treatment plant, you should test the water coming out of your faucet.
+The utility company will provide a contamination report on your water supply, but because the water can absorb contaminates after it leaves the water treatment plant, you should test the water coming out of your faucet.

 Before choosing a water system it is highly recommended to use a water lead test kit.
-After determining the levels of lead in your drinking water from a test one of the best options would be a a point-of-use water filtration system.
-These systems get installed only at the sink(s) that you get your drinking water from.
+After determining the levels of lead in your drinking water from a test, one of the best options would be a point-of-use water filtration system.
+These systems are installed only at the sink(s) that you get your drinking water from.
 You can also use whole-house filtration systems that will filter the water in your entire home, not just at the faucets that you drink from.